Predicting how Man City vs Norwich will play out today

-Aston Villa vs Newcastle prediction: How will Premier League fixture play out today?
+Man City vs Norwich prediction: How will Premier League fixture play out today?

 Everything you need to know ahead of this afternoon’s match

-Aston Villa welcome Newcastle United to Villa Park in the Premier League this afternoon.
+Manchester City are hoping to bounce back when they welcome newly promoted Norwich City to the Etihad in the Premier League this afternoon.

-Dean Smith’s side started their post-Jack Grealish era in disappointing style, suffering defeat against newly promoted Watford in a thrilling 3-2 opener.
+The champions were defeated 1-0 by Tottenham last weekend after Son Heung-min scored a spectacular curling effort from the edge of the box.

-Emiliano Buendia and Danny Ings both made their Villa debuts, with the latter scoring from the penalty spot in stoppage time, while Leon Bailey impressed after coming off the bench.
+The result only exacerbated speculation over Harry Kane’s future, with Pep Guardiola opting to play Ferran Torres through the middle, but there is still yet to be any sign that Daniel Levy will allow the striker to join the Premier League champions this summer.

 Here is everything you need to know: